SADD/American Association for Justice(AAJ)/ Anapol Weiss and EndDD.org “Friends Don’t Let Friends Drive Distracted” Video and Meme/GIF Contest

 Video and Meme Requirements

-The 2017 “Friends Don’t Let Friends Drive Distracted” video and meme requirements.
+The 2017 “Friends Don’t Let Friends Drive Distracted” video and meme/GIF requirements.

 Originality of Submissions and Prohibition of Using Protected Materials or Music